dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 > termux-setup-storage #to make storage available
 ```

-Now let's configure our Github credentials.
+Now let's configure the Github credentials.

 ### Github credentials

-First of all, we need to generate an ssh key for our Android
+First of all, you need to generate an ssh key for the Android mobile phone

 ```bash
 ssh-keygen -t ed25519 -C "email@provider.com"